Feed-dev/Feed-dev/README.md

 👋 Hi, I'm a Blockchain Developer & AI Enthusiast!

 🔭 **Current Projects**
--  Working on a defi solution for funding Ai inference with yield.
-Yield to Compute.
 -  Expanding my python fundamentals.
 -  Everything RAG.
 Found my ideal dataset to learn all the intricacies of Retrieval Augmented Generation.
 -  Exploring Lilipad.
 Its possibilities for decentralized Ai apps and fine-tuning.